SahilKhan-CSE/MySQL-Awesome-Chocolates/README.md

 LInk - https://chandoo.org/wp/learn-sql-for-data-analysis/

-🔎 Noted down some of the interesting questions that came up during my practice.
+🔎Noted down some of the interesting questions that came up during my practice.